pentaloon/EA-PS23xx/README.md

-# Custom .NET/C# driver for EA-PS23xx power supplies
+# Custom .NET/C# driver for EA-PS23xx power supplies based on NI-VISA .NET
 Provided "as is" for learning purposes - please do not ask for support.

 **Attention** power supplies may cause severe damage!